 Maybe my great grandfather’s friend thought, “Well if I don’t do it, someone else will.
 It might as well be me who makes that money and uses it for my family.”

 That is not an illogical argument, it is not an untruth.
 It is a skill we as humans have to ensure our survival.
-In order to survive in the wilderness, any type of wilderness, we might have to step on one of our own.
+In order to survive in the wilderness, any type of wilderness, we might have to step on one of our own kind.
 We can if we have the innate ability to rationalize our behavior.
 It’s an uncomfortable reality of life, of nature.
-But I wonder, if this tool humans have, this innate ability, is supposed to be utilized for survival or once you have enough to survive is it supposed to be used to enable the individual and those closest to him the ability to thrive?
+I wonder though if this tool humans have, this innate ability, is supposed to be utilized for survival, or once you have enough to survive, is it supposed to be used to allow the individual and those closest to him the ability to thrive?

 Some say yes, especially in this day and age.
 Again, if you don’t, somebody else will.
 My great-grandmother, however, didn’t seem to think so.
 When she found out what her husband’s friend did, she put her own security at risk.
 She made their home in Ohio part of the underground railroad.
 It was a crime punishable by a government who had not yet amended its Constitution.
 The barn of their house was one of many stops along the complex, word of mouth path to freedom for escaped slaves.
 It was also a path for dangerous bounty hunters and Federal Marshals.